rickcosme9/mws-restaurant-stage-1/README.md

 # Udacity Restaurant Reviews app project

-This is the final project from Udacity's Nanodegree program Front-End Web Developer.<br>
+This is the 6th project from Udacity's Nanodegree program Front-End Web Developer.<br>

 # Run locally
 Click on Clone or download button from this repository page, then select Download ZIP.